 To find out how many Migration Agents there are in Sydney, I used the ‘Find an Agent’ service on the website for the Office of the Migration Agents Authority.

 Migration Agents are highly qualified skilled professionals.
-I know quite a few Migration Agents of various levels of experience, and with different interests, capabilities and areas of expertise.
+I know many Migration Agents who operate at different levels of experience.
+My colleagues all have different interests, capabilities and areas of expertise.

-- APPROVED: Partner visa on De Facto grounds for a same-sex couple (Yes – I’ve done this TWICE) who have never lived together.
+- APPROVED: Partner visa on De Facto grounds for a same-sex couple (Yes – I’ve done this TWICE) who never lived together.